Geometric Learning and Finsler Metrics in Weighted Projective Spaces: Clustering in Weighted Projective Spaces

 For high-dimensional data, dimensionality reduction preserves geometric structure while reducing computational cost.
 Weighted principal component analysis (PCA) constructs a weighted covariance matrix using the inner product \( \langle z_i, z_j \rangle = \sum_{k=0}^n q_k z_{i,k} \overline{z_{j,k}} \), projecting points onto the top \( k < n \) eigenvectors.
 The covariance matrix computation takes \( O(N \cdot n^2) \), and eigenvalue decomposition requires \( O(n^3) \), totaling \( O(N \cdot n^2 + n^3) \).
 This reduces subsequent distance computations to \( O(k) \) per pair, as points are embedded in a \( k \)-dimensional subspace.
 Alternatively, manifold learning methods, such as Isomap adapted to \( d_F([z], [w]) \), preserve geodesic distances, requiring \( O(N^2 \cdot T) \) for distance matrix computation and additional processing, but are computationally intensive.
-These preprocessing steps, tailored to the graded structure of \(\P_{\q}\), support our program’s aim, as outlined in \cite{2024-2, 2025-5}, to apply machine learning to non-Euclidean geometric data.

 \begin{lem} Normalization by the weighted norm \( \sum_{k=0}^n q_k \abs{z_k}^2 = 1 \) preserves the Finsler distance \( d_F([z], [w]) \), ensuring clustering consistency. \end{lem}